How to Access Property Records in Missouri

 Property records are public for the same reason other records are.
 This prevents any one government agency from having too much power over the citizens it governs, and it is a form of transparency in government.

-How to Change the Name on Property Records in Missouri
+- How to Access Property Records in Missouri

 - Adair County